Cxynthia/CS7280-SP22-Project2-XinyiChen/INSTRUCTION.md

 ### Step 1: Get Cassandra

 Apache Cassandra could be downloaded through Docker or similar software.
 (If Docker is not installed, refer this [link](https://docs.docker.com/get-docker/) to first install Docker.)
-Use the following code to install Cassandra through Docker:
+Use the following code to install the latest version of the official Apache Cassandra image through Docker:

 ```
 docker pull cassandra:latest